WincciChow/WincciChow.github.io/_posts/projects/2017-04-02-yellowpineapple.md

       alt: "Yellow Pineapple website on tablet, mobile and desktop"

 ---
 <p>Using React-Redux for a weather forecast web App maybe a bit overkilled.
-I just used this classic react assignment to demonstrate my knowledge of React-Redux.
+I just used this classic react assignment to demonstrate my knowledge of React-Redux and canvas.
 <br><br> This project is still ongoing.
 I am working on how to use canvas in React to make the background change according to different weather conditions! </p>